testappio/cli/README.md

 > This is in BETA mode.
 Your feedback is highly appreciated.

-This is the official CLI (ta-cli) for [TestApp.io](https://testapp.io) app distribution to upload your Android (APK) and iOS (IPA) directly from this command line and notifying your team members about the new releases if you enable it.
+This is the official CLI (ta-cli) for [TestApp.io](https://testapp.io) app distribution to upload your Android (APK) and iOS (IPA) directly from this command line and notify your team members about the new releases if you enable it.

 🎉 Join our [Slack](https://join.slack.com/t/testappio/shared_invite/zt-pvpoj3l2-epGYwGTaV3~3~0f7udNWoA) channel for feedback and support!